lbausch/flarum-laravel-session/README.md

     });
 });
 ```

+### Updating Attributes
+Attributes which are updated upon a successful authentication can be specified by modifying the array `update_attributes` in `config/flarum.php`.
+To track the relationship between your local user and the Flarum user, you may add a column `flarum_id` to your users table.

 ## Accessing Session Cookie From Different Domain
 If Flarum is running on domain.tld and Laravel on sub.domain.tld you need to configure Flarum (`config.php`), so the session cookie can be accessed on the subdomain: